Come Visit Us !

 On June 17th, 2017 we became the first couple to get married at JuneBug.
 It was purely magical and set the stage for hundreds of future weddings.

-As we had hoped, the on-site vintage campers allow couples to turn their wedding into a bit of a family reunion.
-Since the property is rented for a minimum of 24 hours, brides, grooms, the wedding party, family and friends got to intermingle in a beautiful relaxed setting before the event and after.
-They didn’t feel rushed.
-Many couples opted for renting the whole facility for two nights to give them even more time to enjoy the experience.
+We decided early on to require couples to rent the property for a minimum of 24 hours so that they, the wedding party and family and friends had time to intermingle before the event and after.
+It made it feel more like a family reunion.
+No one felt rushed.
+Some couples opted for renting the whole facility for two nights to give them even more time to enjoy the experience.

 Then there are the alpaca!
 What do alpaca have to do with weddings?
 Absolutely nothing.
 I just realized that I had forgotten to mention them until now.
 (ADHD)

 Anyway, Asheville is one of the most popular places for destination weddings in the US.
 There are over 100 weddings venues just in Western North Carolina alone.
 JuneBug has quickly became one of the highest rated ones.
 To shamelessly brag a bit, as I write this, there is not another wedding venue in the region with higher ratings or more of them than JuneBug.
-(5.0 rating with 377 google reviews!)
+(Over 400 reviews with a 5.0 rating!)

 The property was also featured on the Travel Channel, CNN Headline news, Southern Living, Public TV and a few other publications.